 A direct (or blind) transfer is when you transfer a call to another extension without first checking at that extension to see if the party is available.
-Calls may be blind transferred to any extension, including park orbits, voice mail extensions, or the operator.
+Calls may be blind transferred to any valid three digit extension, including park orbits, voice mail extensions, speed dial extensions, or auto-attendant extensions.